 Locate the printed retaining plate.
-This plate will almost certainly require cleaning!
+This plate will may require cleaning to fit?
 It sits in between the frames and screws to the bottom of the stretchers.
 The plate follows the shape of the frames, and its purpose is to keep the wheelsets in place, pushing up against the bushes.